bashrc2/epicyon/README.md

 ./security_audit
 ```

 Note that not all of the issues identified will necessarily be relevant to this project.
+Consider its output as a list of things which potentially can be investigated but usually will turn out not to be relevant.

 ## Installing on Onion or i2p domains